Texas Dedicates $250 Million to Build Border Wall

-The State of Texas announced the dedication of $250 million to a disaster fund to build border wall systems along its border with Mexico.
+The State of Texas announced the dedication of $250 million to a disaster fund to build wall systems along its border with Mexico.
 The $250 million is being transferred from appropriated funds from the Texas Department of Criminal Justice.

-“Though securing the international border and protecting the life and property of its citizens surrounding that border is the duty of the federal government, the current administration has shown time and time again an unwillingness to embrace this fundamental responsibility,” Governor Greg Abbott wrote in a letter to TDCJ Executive Director Bryan Collier on Wednesday.
+“Though securing the international border and protecting the life and property of its citizens surrounding that border is the duty of the federal government, the current administration has shown time and time again an unwillingness to embrace this fundamental responsibility,” a letter to TDCJ Executive Director Bryan Collier signed by Texas Governor Greg Abbott, Lt.
+Governor Dan Patrick, House Speaker Dade Phelan, Senate Finance Committee Chair Jane Nelson, and House Appropriations Chair Greg Bonnen on Wednesday stated.
 “As noted in the disaster declaration, Texas has invested a significant amount of its own resources to take action where the federal government has failed.”

 During a press conference in Austin on Wednesday, Abbott said Texas is stepping up to address the humanitarian crisis being faced by Texans living along the Mexican border.

-“I will tell you this,” Abbott stated, “the federal government is spending seemingly, all of its resources concerning the border on the people who are trying to enter into the state of Texas.”
+“I will tell you this,” Abbott said while addressing the Texas border crisis, “the federal government is spending seemingly, all of its resources concerning the border on the people who are trying to enter into the state of Texas.”

 “I’m focused on the humanitarian crisis that Texans are suffering through,” he continued.
 “Texans on the border are suffering through a humanitarian crisis by having their lives disrupted with guns and gangs and being riddled with crime.
 As Texans, we have a responsibility as leaders in this state, to step up and address their humanitarian crisis in that is what began today.”

-Texas State Senator Jane Nelson (R-Flower Mound) added that the Legislative Budget Board has the authority under Aritcle 9, Section 14.04 to make the transfer during a disaster declaration.
+Texas State Senator Jane Nelson (R-Flower Mound) added that the Legislative Budget Board has the authority under Article 9, Section 14.04 to make the transfer during a disaster declaration.
 At the request of county judges along the border, Governor Abbott made such a declaration earlier this month.

 Abbott called the $250 million transfer a “down payment” on what he anticipates to be hundreds of miles of new border walls to be built on land already owned by the State or private property where owners volunteer their land for this purpose.